V. C. R. A. C. Crabbe: Early life

-V.C.R.A.C.
-Crabbe was born on 29 October 1923 at Ussher town in Accra, Gold Coast to Richard Arthur Crabbe, the Chief Registrar of the Courts (the most senior staff of the Judicial Service of the Gold Coast), and his wife Stella Akoley Lartey.
+V. C. R. A. C. Crabbe was born on 29 October 1923 at Ussher town in Accra, Gold Coast to Richard Arthur Crabbe, the Chief Registrar of the Courts (the most senior staff of the Judicial Service of the Gold Coast), and his wife Stella Akoley Lartey.
 Charles's father died eleven months after he was born.

-Crabbe attended the Government Junior Boys' School and the Government Senior Boys' Schools, Kinbu from 1928 to 1938.
-In 1939 he entered the Accra Academy at a time when an elder brother, Samuel Azu Crabbe, was the school's headboy.
+Crabbe attended the Government Junior Boys' School and the Government Senior Boys' Schools, Kinbu, from 1928 to 1938.
+In 1939, he entered Accra Academy at a time when a family relation, Samuel Azu Crabbe, was the school's headboy.
 There, he completed his secondary education in 1943.

 Crabbe went to work as a Second Division Clerk at the Gold Coast Police Force Headquarters.
-During the February 1948 riots, Charles was assigned in the crowd to gather intelligence for the Police Service.
-While working with the police, he studied privately for an intermediate Bachelor of Arts degree through correspondence with Wolsey Hall, Oxford.
-From 1950 to 1952, Crabbe studied Economics at the City of London College Moorgate, London.
+During the February 1948 riots, Crabbe was assigned in the crowd to gather intelligence for the Police Service.
+While working with the police, he studied for an intermediate Bachelor of Arts degree through correspondence with Wolsey Hall, Oxford.

-Edward Ffoulkes Crabbe, a brother of his, who was the Clerk of the Gold Coast Legislative Assembly, as part of a government delegation visited London and encouraged him to switch his studies to law.
-In August 1952, Crabbe was admitted to the Inner Temple to read law using the Senior Cambridge Certificate he had obtained from Accra Academy.
-He completed the three-year course in two and was called to the Bar in England on 8 February 1955, having been granted a dispensation.
+In November 1949, he quit his work and left the Gold Coast for England.
+From 1950 to 1952, Crabbe studied Economics at the City of London College.
+E. A. N. Ffoulkes Crabbe, an elder brother, who was Clerk of the Gold Coast Legislative Assembly, as part of government delegation visited London and encouraged him to switch his studies to law.
+In August 1952, Crabbe was admitted to Inner Temple for training as a lawyer.
+He completed the three-year course in two years and was called to the Bar in England on 8 February 1955, having been granted a dispensation.
 The same year he was enrolled as a member of the Gold Coast Bar.